Ch3rry-Pi3-AI/DataAnalysis-World-Happiness-Report/README.md

-# Data Import – World Happiness & Geolocation
+# Data Import – World Happiness

 This branch of the project is focused on **importing raw datasets** into the bronze layer.
-The following two datasets are imported here and will later be merged during processing:
+The following dataset is imported here and will later be processed:

 * World Happiness Report 2021
-* Geolocation Data (country codes, names, latitude, longitude)

 ## Project Structure